Posted by Adam Polka | December 9, 2021

 “There are two big supply chain constraints right now; one induced by COVID and the other induced by a shortage of labor,” contends Rick Watson, host of the Watson Weekly podcast, founder of RMW Commerce Consulting and a recent guest on The Great Supply Chain Podcast.

 Rick and Tecsys’ Guy Courtin, two retail gurus, joined Bill and I on our latest episode, Clicks, Bricks and a Few Tricks: What Are Retail Supply Chain Experts Predicting for 2022?, to dissect the retail supply chain ecosystem today and explore some of the trends that are on the horizon.
-We discussed how retailers and brands are still working through certain chokepoints in their distribution models and how others have gotten creative in carving out opportunity from operational limitations.
+We discussed how retailers and brands are still working through certain chokepoints in their distribution and order management models and how others have gotten creative in carving out opportunity from operational limitations.

 There are certainly some interesting dynamics at play.
 Even as Black Friday / Cyber Monday 2021 proved to be relatively flat — at most a moderate increase in sales year over year — we can pan out a bit to see a different picture start to unfold; the month of November saw a healthy increase of 11.9% over last year at $109 billion.
 This really highlights a smoothing of the BFCM spending spikes as compared to overall growth.
 And indeed, this is kind of what we expected and has the retail experts asking, “Is this the dawn of the new normal?”